warp-ds/uno-custom-elements/README.md

 ## Further investigation
-Dealing with overriding styles from light DOM.
+1. Dealing with overriding styles from light DOM.
 UnoCSS has a built in concept for `::part` selector:  `<custom-element class="part-[header]:p-16"></custom-element>`, this seams to be tightly connected to mode: shadow-dom,  how well this works with the setup in this poc is unclear.
+2. SSR, this poc is not 100% SSR ready, mainly the components themselves need to be written with lit(?)
+Doesnt really effect the point of this POC , but still.